kanzitelli/supabase-js-crud/README.md

 - [ ] Better docs and more examples
 - [ ] Article with the library usage?

-Feel free to [open an issue](https://github.com/kanzitelli/supabase-js-crud/issues) for suggestions.
+Feel free to [open an issue](https://github.com/kanzitelli/supabase-js-crud/issues) for suggestions as the library is in the beginning stages.

 ## Troubleshooting